django-otp/django-agent-trust/docs/source/index.rst

 Managing Trust
 --------------

-:class:`~django_agent_trust.middleware.AgentMiddleware` installs an object on requests that will tell you whether the requesting user agent has been marked trusted.
-It will also tell you what time it was originally trusted.

-Agent trust is tied to authenticated users.
-Each user gets a different cookie, so multiple users can maintain separate trust settings on your site using the same machine/browser.
+A view can determine whether it's being requested from a trusted agent by checking ``request.agent.is_trusted``.
+Agent trust is tied to authenticated users; each user gets a different cookie, so multiple users can maintain separate trust settings on your site using the same machine/browser.
 Anonymous users always have untrusted agents.

+Agent trust may be persistent or scoped to a session.
+Of course, the point of the library is the former, but the latter is included to enable more consistent authorization polices.
+For example, if you ask the user whether they are on a public or shared device, you might set session-scoped trust for public agents and persistent trust for private agents.
+Your authorization policy can then refer solely to agent trust.
+For public agents, this will be synonymous with authentication; for private agents, trust will persist across authenticated sessions.
+Persistent trust is typically implemented with two-factor authentication, where the second factor is used to establish the trusted agent.

+:class:`~django_agent_trust.middleware.AgentMiddleware` installs an object on requests that will tell you whether the requesting user agent has been marked trusted and at what time:

 .. autoclass:: django_agent_trust.models.Agent
     :members: